 There are significant benefits to having this procedure done in our office:

 – We do not utilize anesthesia, which is of great importance for the older population.
+Elderly patients or people who have negative reactions to anesthesia do not need to fear this procedure.
 We use local numbing agent to make a small incision in the back.

 – Having the procedure done in the office saves approximately $10,000 per procedure.
 If a patient has co-insurance, this is a large amount of money out of pocket if done at the hospital.

 – Medicare and other insurers are covering these in-office procedures.
 The patient may have some financial responsibility, but it will be less than if the patient went to the hospital for the same procedure.